meituan/YOLOv6/README.md

 - Comparisons of the mAP and speed of different object detectors are tested on [COCO val2017](https://cocodataset.org/#download) dataset.
 - Refer to [Test speed](./docs/Test_speed.md) tutorial to reproduce the speed results of YOLOv6.
-- Params and Flops of YOLOv6 are estimated on deployed model.
+- Params and FLOPs of YOLOv6 are estimated on deployed model.
 - Speed results of other methods are tested in our environment using official codebase and model if not found from the corresponding official release.

  ## Third-party resources